The Complete Guide to Planning a Wedding in Spain

 Costa Brava

-This region is marked by deep blue sea and old fishing villages.
+This region is marked by a deep blue sea and old fishing villages.
 "If a couple really wants something special, nearly everywhere within Costa Brava is beyond beautiful," says Babinski.
 "It does require guests to know where they're going and possibly have some Spanish knowledge, but the views are incomparable."
 It's an unspoiled region with luxury wedding venues and some of the most stunning coastline in Spain.

 Basque Country